 Alastair Lockhart is a member of the Faculty of Divinity in the University of Cambridge, and Fellow of Churchill College, Cambridge, where he is Senior Postgraduate Tutor and a College Lecturer.

-He is also a Quondam Fellow at Hughes Hall, a postgraduate college in the University of Cambridge, where he holds the post of Director of Studies for Theology, Religion and Philosophy of Religion.
+I am a Visiting Senior Research Fellow in Theology and Religious Studies at King’s College London, and a Quondam Fellow at Hughes Hall, a postgraduate college in the University of Cambridge, where I hold the post of Director of Studies for Theology, Religion and Philosophy of Religion.

-Alastair is a Fellow of the Royal Anthropological Institute of Great Britain and Ireland.
+I am a Fellow of the Royal Historical Society and the Royal Anthropological Institute of Great Britain and Ireland.

-Previous posts include Research Associate, and Affiliated Lecturer at the Faculty of Divinity in the University of Cambridge, and Associate Professor at the MF Norwegian School of Theology, Religion and Society.
+Previous posts include Research Associate, and Affiliated Lecturer at the Faculty of Divinity in the University of Cambridge, Associate Professor at the MF Norwegian School of Theology, Religion and Society, and Academic Director at the Centre for the Critical Study of Apocalyptic and Millenarian Movements.

 Academic qualifications include: